If you are arrested for DUI in California, you will face two separate legal proceedings:

 If you did not refuse, you should win your DMV DUI hearing.
 If there’s no refusal – and no BAC results – the DMV hearing officer cannot sustain your license suspension on that basis.

+2.9.
 There were fatal flaws with the officer’s paperwork

-If the officer forgets to sign the paperwork, writes the wrong dates on the documents, fails to report the BAC results, or records the wrong BAC results and can not independently recall the facts of your arrest to correct these mistakes, these errors could prove fatal to the case against you and result in a favorable outcome for you at your DMV DUI hearing
+these errors could prove fatal to the case against you and result in a favorable outcome for you at your DMV DUI hearing.

+2.10.
 You were arrested for violating the “under 21 zero tolerance law” and the officer did not lay the proper foundation for your BAC results

 Drivers under 21 are forbidden from driving with any measurable amount of alcohol in their bodies.
-This is known as California’s “zero tolerance” law (Vehicle Code 23136 VC).
+This is California’s “zero tolerance” law (Vehicle Code 23136 VC).
 Most of the time, officers administer preliminary alcohol screening (“PAS”) tests to these drivers.

-3. What is the Relationship Between My DMV Hearing and My DUI Court Case?
+3. What is the relationship between my DMV hearing and my DUI court case?

 It bears repeating that, unlike your DUI court proceedings, the DMV DUI hearing is not concerned with whether or not you committed a criminal act.
 The hearing officer focuses exclusively